-Using this list will help you weed out the unsuitable shops.
+Using this list will help you weed out unsuitable shops.
 It’s tempting to get excited and be happy to be stocked anywhere but it’s important the shop is congruent with your brand and will provide the best return on investment.

 Contact the shops

 Once you have it narrowed down, you should begin contacting the shops one by one.
-Don’t contact them all at once because if they all said yes, would you be able to keep up with demand?
+Don’t contact them all at once because if they all said yes, would you be able to keep up with the demand?

 If the shops have a website, you might find information about contacting them as a stockist.
 Alternatively, an email or a phone call is best.
-Avoid going in the shop and approaching the owner directly because they may not have the time to see you.
+Avoid going into the shop and approaching the owner directly because they may not have the time to see you.